Blog > How to Boost Your Immunity This Spring: 14 Health Coach-Curated Tips

 14. Try Adaptogens and Herbal Remedies

 Incorporating adaptogens and herbal remedies can be an excellent way to boost immunity naturally.
-You can start by trying these (just check with your healthcare provider before trying any new supplements, including natural ones):
+You can start by trying these (just make sure to check with your healthcare provider first):

 • Reishi & Chaga

-These mushrooms have antioxidants and can help prevent illness and balance the immune system.
+These mushrooms have antioxidants and can help prevent illness.
 They contain beta-glucans, a powerful polysaccharide that activates immune function and response.
 You can find mushroom blends in tinctures and powders.

 • Echinacea